kylee1611/markdown-resume/source/cv_full.md

 <location> The Magic House, St. Louis, MO </location>

-- Greeted museaum guessta nd directed them towards requested activities
+- Greeted museum guests and directed them towards requested activities
+- Set up and cleaned up activities and experiments
 - Guided childeren with hands on activities such as 3D pritning and laser cuttting

 ### REU Mentor <time> May - Aug 2023 </time>